oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-to-anonymize-only-restcalls-and-all-queries/use-redaction-to-anonymize-only-restcalls-and-all-queries.md

     FROM
         DEMO_HR_EMPLOYEES;</copy>
     ```
-    The data above will still show as redacted because we have not yet changed our redaction policy.
+    The data will still show as redacted because we have not yet changed our redaction policy.

     ![Redacted Query](images/redacted-query.png)

 2. As ADMIN, verify there is a new audit record for our newly-created Unified Audit policy in the Unified Audit Trail.

     ```
-    SELECT dbusername, dbproxy_username, client_program_name, sql_text, APPLICATION_CONTEXTS
+    <copy>SELECT dbusername, dbproxy_username, client_program_name, sql_text, APPLICATION_CONTEXTS
         FROM unified_audit_trail
     WHERE application_contexts is not null
-        AND regexp_like(unified_audit_policies,'AUDIT_HR_SELECT');
+        AND regexp_like(unified_audit_policies,'AUDIT_HR_SELECT');</copy>
     ```
     ![New Audit Record](images/new-audit-rec.png)
 3. Now, run the REST call from your browser by refreshing the browser tab.
 The data will be redacted.
     ![Redacted REST Call](images/redacted-rest-call.png)
 4. Again, as ADMIN, you should see additional audit records in the Unified Audit Trail.
-These new audit records should show differences in the values of the application_contexts column.
-For example, Database Actions SQL will show a value of: '/_/sql/', while the Oracle Rest Data Services CALL will show the value of application_contexts column as:
+These new audit records should show differences in the values of the application\_contexts column.
+For example, Database Actions SQL will show a value of: '/\_/sql/', while the Oracle Rest Data Services CALL will show the value of application\_contexts column as:
 '/demo_hr_employees/'
     ![Additional Audit Records](images/add-audit-rec.png)
 ## Task 3: Update Redaction policy then review employee query data, REST call data and audit records
 1. Next, as `EMPLOYEESEARCH_PROD`, we will update the Oracle Data Redaction policy parameter expression from '1=1' to what we know our REST Call uses.

     ```
-    BEGIN
+    <copy>BEGIN
     DBMS_REDACT.ALTER_POLICY  (
         OBJECT_SCHEMA => 'EMPLOYEESEARCH_PROD'
         ,object_name => 'DEMO_HR_EMPLOYEES'